yasaminfn/Snake-Game/README.md

 [![3AoyqLx.md.png](https://iili.io/3AoyqLx.md.png)](https://freeimage.host/i/3AoyqLx)

 ## Features
-- Simple and nostalgic gameplay.
+- Simple gameplay with sound effects.
 - Displays the current score on the screen.
 - Responsive control using the keyboard.
 - Game resets after collision with edges or the snake's own body.